KoneMuhammad/KoneMuhammad/README.md

 KMP developer
 ---
-muhammad Kone is the name. im delighted that you stumbled upon my github
+muhammad Kone is the name. im delighted that you stumbled upon this github